gethop-dev/hop-documentation/docs/source/get-started/installation/main.rst

 The HOP Command Line Tool is distributed as a Babashka Uberjar.
-All the required Clojure dependencies and resources are packed in a single jar file that can be run from the command line using Babashka.
+All the required Clojure dependencies and resources are packed in a single JAR file that can be run from the command line using Babashka.

 The mentioned file can be downloaded from the `Github Releases section`_.
-Download the ``hop-cli.jar`` file from the latest available release, and place it in the directory in which you will run the tool.
+Download the ``hop-cli.jar`` file from the latest available release.

 .. _Github Releases section: https://github.com/gethop-dev/hop-cli/releases